apache/lucene-solr/solr/docker/Docker-FAQ.md

 ---------------------------------

 Solr supports a SOLR_HOME environment variable to point to a non-standard location of the Solr home directory.
-You can use this in docker-solr, in combination with volumes:
+You can use this in Solr docker, in combination with volumes:

 ```
-docker run -it -v $PWD/mysolrhome:/mysolrhome -e SOLR_HOME=/mysolrhome solr
+docker run -it -v $PWD/mysolrhome:/mysolrhome -e SOLR_HOME=/mysolrhome apache/solr
 ```

 This does need a pre-configured directory at that location.

-To make this easier, docker-solr supports a INIT_SOLR_HOME setting, which copies the contents from the default directory in the image to the SOLR_HOME (if it is empty).
+To make this easier, Solr docker supports a INIT_SOLR_HOME setting, which copies the contents from the default directory in the image to the SOLR_HOME (if it is empty).

 ```
 mkdir mysolrhome
 sudo chown 8983:8983 mysolrhome
-docker run -it -v $PWD/mysolrhome:/mysolrhome -e SOLR_HOME=/mysolrhome -e INIT_SOLR_HOME=yes solr
+docker run -it -v $PWD/mysolrhome:/mysolrhome -e SOLR_HOME=/mysolrhome -e INIT_SOLR_HOME=yes apache/solr
 ```

 Note: If SOLR_HOME is set, the "solr-precreate" command will put the created core in the SOLR_HOME directory